 I’ve been on three cruises my entire life.
 The first was when I was 16 and went with my family around the Caribbean.
 I remember going to Cozumel, Mexico, and sneaking off to drink Kahlúa on the beach.
 (Sorry, Mom and Dad.
 I guess you had to find out sometime!)

 The next cruise was a Dave Matthews Cruise with some friends (I’m a huge Dave Matthews fan).
 It was three days to the Bahamas and watching Dave Matthews Band play on a boat.
 It was epic.

-My last cruise was 5 years ago.
+My last cruise was five years ago.
 I went with my family up the inside passage of Alaska.
-It was gorgeous seeing glaciers and I even got to see killer whales chase, kill, and eat a porpoise.
+It was gorgeous seeing glaciers, and I even got to see killer whales chase, kill, and eat a porpoise.
 The whole trip was a lot of fun.

 A cruise is an adult playground on the sea.
 It’s like Las Vegas except on water.
 It’s a giant buffet, pool, random activities, tall glasses of fruity drinks, and sheer gluttony.
 It’s bacchanalian fun.

 To me, the definition of travel is going out, exploring, and learning about the world and the cultures that inhabit it.
 It’s about discovery.
 A vacation, on the other hand, is simply a break from day-to-day life where you can relax and not do anything.